The Hobe Sound Nature Center Team

 Lindsey Homa M.P.S.

 Program & Volunteer Coordinator / Wildlife EducatorLindsey was a feather in the wind, living in Arizona, California, Florida, Massachusetts, and Ecuador, but was born and raised in Madison, Wisconsin.
 She attended Arizona State University and, after completing 3 years studying as a pre-health major, decided to stop ignoring the inner voice calling her toward a career in marine science.
-She switched her major, met an inspiring professor/mentor, and graduated with her bachelor’s in Biological Sciences with an emphasis in Neurobiology, Physiology, and Behavior in 2019.
+She switched her major, met an inspiring professor/mentor, and graduated with her bachelor’s in Biological Sciences with an emphasis in Neurobiology, Physiology, and Behavior from Arizona State Univeristy in 2019.

 Lindsey has extensive experience in the non-profit sector promoting cultural awareness, sustainability, environmental and wildlife education, and conservation and rehabilitation of marine animals.
 Returning to Florida she began her next chapter working with her former professor and advisor, Dr. Griffin.